August 18, 2017

 Signing credit card application forms, and taking out personal loans doesn’t seem like it deserves respect to me.

-It appears as though it’s either the middle class who are pretending they’re rich, spoilt rich kids blowing their handouts and inheritance, or younger generations with no restraint.
+It seems like the most common groups doing this are: middle class folks pretending they’re rich, spoiled rich kids blowing their handouts and inheritance, or younger people with zero restraint and a YOLO attitude.

-Because their financial strategy is to wait for their relatively wealthy baby boomer parents to fall off their perch, they see no point in saving.
+Sometimes it’s a bit dark because their financial strategy is to wait for their wealthy baby boomer parents to fall off the perch, so they see no point in saving.

-It wasn’t too long ago, that guys and gals from all over Australia, were cashing in on Perth’s mining boom.
+It wasn’t too long ago that people from all over Australia were cashing in on Perth’s mining boom.
+To some extent, it’s still going.
 There were young people earning in excess of $200k, and plenty of well qualified people earning more than that.

 In fact, you can have the highest paying job, the best lifestyle and lots of nice stuff, but if you have no real savings or investments, in reality, you are only a couple of missed paychecks from being broke.

-To me, without a bulky savings account or some investments in the background, I would consider myself broke!
+To me, without a bulky savings account or some investments in the background, I would consider myself absolutely dirt poor and would need to fix it immediately!

 Our future wealth is a result of all the choices we make today, and tomorrow… and the next day.
 It’s a sum of all the decisions we make.
-It’s not up to the government, your parents or your boss.
+It’s not up to the government, your parents or your boss to improve your financial future.

 Also, we shouldn’t be making decisions based on how we will be perceived and what others will think of us.
 We should be making decisions based on our long term goals of financial independence and the freedom we want in our life.

-My favourite saying to sum this up is: Big Hat, No Cattle.
-This is spoken about in ‘The Millionaire Next Door’, with a Texan Millionaire saying “I don’t own big hats, but I have a lot of cattle.”
+As the saying goes, many people are Big Hat, No Cattle.
+In fact, this is spoken about in ‘The Millionaire Next Door’, with one Texan Millionaire saying “I don’t own big hats, but I have a lot of cattle.”

 Many people look like they’re cashed up, but the chances are pretty slim, that they’re actually wealthy.
 It’s far more likely, the real wealthy people are the ones you don’t even notice.
 They don’t stand out at all, just quietly going about their business.

 Now I respond differently if I see someone displaying the trappings of wealth.
-I get curious about the true state of affairs, given that it’s more likely they just have more consumption-related debt than the average person.
+I get curious about the true state of affairs, given it’s likely they could just have more debt and less savings than a normal looking person.

-You don’t do things to fit in or please others, you’re happily doing your own thing, focusing on your long-term goals, instead of seeking approval and instant gratification 🙂
+You don’t do things to fit in or please others.
+You’re happily doing your own thing, focused on your long-term goals, instead of chasing approval and instant gratification.

-Look, we can spend all our money, and even money we don’t have, trying to look rich.
-Many people do.
+At the end of the day, we can spend all our money, and even money we don’t have, trying to act rich.
+This is the standard approach that many people take.

-We may feel good in the short term, but it doesn’t change our life in any meaningful way, and offers no freedom in the long term.
+That might make us feel good in the short term.
+But it doesn’t change our life in any useful or meaningful way… and it comes at the cost of our freedom.

-You can focus on looking rich, or being rich.
-Which would you rather be?
+You can focus on looking rich, or becoming rich.
+Which one will it be?

 I have personally always had that misconception – you see people spending big, you assume they are rich:).